 Dear Reader, I am not an outdoorsy person but I am environmentally inclined.
-And so, several years ago, when I was still young and vibrant, a group of friends invited me for a visit to Aberdares and Meru National Parks on the Madaraka day weekend and I obliged them.
+I also do enjoy the occasional alcohol and roast meat fiesta.
+And so, several years ago, when I was still young and vibrant, a group of friends invited me for a visit to Aberdare and Meru National Parks on the Madaraka day weekend and I obliged them.

 Let me start from the beginning.
 Alice Briggs is an American.
 She came to Nairobi to do some research on her Masters Degree thesis which is public health related.
 After, a three months’ stay collecting data, analysing it and generally doing what researchers do, her time in Kenya was nearing its end.
 She realised that she had not seen some of the best parts of our country.
 She had not seen the much talked about wildlife and had actually not been outside of Nairobi.